xurcs/snwxflake/README.md

 # I was bored, had nothing to do and that is why I made a simple Twitter (X) snowflake to timestamp converter..

+#[KNOWN BUG]: It is not clearing the whole system available RAM at this moment- will look into this soon.

 ## Overview
 A simple tool to convert Twitter (X) snowflake IDs to timestamps.
 Useful for Twitter scrapers or analyzing tweet creation times.
 This is a minimal implementation for quick use.